Menditect/documentation/docs/definitions/attribute-value.md

 ## Definition

-The attribute value contains the attribute information that is used for specification of the input of an Object test step.
+The attribute value contains the attribute information that is used for specification of the input of an Object [Test Step](test-step).

 ## Properties
 | Name | Description |